midixman/webam/README.md

 __Chaos_V20.sf2__ was selected because it is relatively small (some General MIDI SoundFont file sizes are about 1 TB!) and in my opinion, it has the best percussion sounds relative to its size.
 You may experiment with other General MIDI SoundFont files by searching them in the Internet.

+The SoundFont file format is described in "[SoundFont Technical Specification, Version 2.04, February 3, 2006](http://www.synthfont.com/sfspec24.pdf)".
+A white paper by Dave Rossum is available as "[The SoundFont 2.0 File Format](http://freepats.zenvoid.org/sf2/sf20white.pdf)".

 ## API
 ### Creation